Human papillomavirus infection: Evolution

 The phylogeny of the various strains of HPV generally reflects the migration patterns of Homo sapiens and suggests that HPV may have diversified along with the human population.
 Studies suggest that HPV evolved along five major branches that reflect the ethnicity of human hosts, and diversified along with the human population.

 Researchers initially identified two major variants of HPV16, European (HPV16-E), and Non-European (HPV16-NE).
 More recent analyses based on thousands of HPV16 genomes show that indeed two major clades exist, that are further subdivided into four lineages (designated A-D) and even further subdivided into 16 sublineages (A1–4, B1–4, C1–4 and D1–4).
 The A1-A3 sublineages constitute the European variant, A4 the Asian variant, B1-B4 the African type I variant, C1–C4 the African type II variant, D1 the North American variant, D2 the Asian American type I variant, D3 the Asian American type II variant.
 The various lineages and sublineages have different oncogenic capacity, where overall, the non-European lineages are considered to increase the risk for cancer.
 Although HPV16 is a DNA virus, there are signs of recombination among the different lineages.
 Based on an analysis of more than 3600 genomes, between 0.3 and 1.2% of them could be recombinant.
 Thus, ideally, genotyping (for cancer-risk assessment) of HPV16 should not be based only on certain genes, but on all genes from the entire genome.

-A bioinformatics tool named HPV16-Genotyper performs i) HPV16 lineage genotyping, ii) it detects potential recombination events, iii) it identifies, within the submitted sequences, mutations/SNPs that have been reported (in literature) to increase the risk for cancer.
+A bioinformatics tool named HPV16-Genotyper performs i) HPV16 lineage genotyping, ii) detects potential recombination events, iii) identifies, within the submitted sequences, mutations/SNPs that have been reported (in literature) to increase the risk for cancer.

 E6/E7 proteins

-The two primary oncoproteins of high risk HPV types are E6 and E7.
-The "E" designation indicates that these two proteins are early proteins (expressed early in the HPV life cycle), while the "L" designation indicates that they are late proteins (late expression).
+The two primary oncoproteins of high-risk HPV types are E6 and E7.
+The "E" designation indicates that these two proteins are early proteins (expressed early in the HPV life cycle).
+The "L" designation indicates that they are late proteins (late expression).
 The HPV genome is composed of six early (E1, E2, E4, E5, E6, and E7) open reading frames (ORF), two late (L1 and L2) ORFs, and a non-coding long control region (LCR).
-After the host cell is infected viral early promoter is activated and a polycistronic primary RNA containing all six early ORFs is transcribed.
+After the host cell is infected viral early promoter is activated.
+A polycistronic primary RNA containing all six early ORFs is transcribed.
 This polycistronic RNA then undergoes active RNA splicing to generate multiple isoforms of mRNAs.
 One of the spliced isoform RNAs, E6*I, serves as an E7 mRNA to translate E7 protein.
 However, viral early transcription subjects to viral E2 regulation and high E2 levels repress the transcription.
-HPV genomes integrate into host genome by disruption of E2 ORF, preventing E2 repression on E6 and E7.
-Thus, viral genome integration into host DNA genome increases E6 and E7 expression to promote cellular proliferation and the chance of malignancy.
+HPV genomes integrate into the host genome by disruption of the E2 ORF, preventing E2 repression of E6 and E7.
+Thus, viral genome integration into the host DNA genome increases E6 and E7 expression to promote cellular proliferation and the chance of malignancy.
 The degree to which E6 and E7 are expressed is correlated with the type of cervical lesion that can ultimately develop.